Official Media PartnerLondon Prop Trading Expo 2026 · Oct 23–24, Old Billingsgate · 50% off visitor passes · 50% Off Passes

 Which payout rules usually hurt traders after they pass?

 The biggest payout traps are not always obvious on the sales page.
+Look for:

 • Minimum trading days before first payout